rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 #### Hardware

-This Hackintosh is based on ASUS P8P67 PRO Mainboard with an Intel Core i7 2600K Processor, 16GB RAM and a Radeon GTX 570 graphics card.
+This Hackintosh is based on ASUS P8P67 PRO Mainboard with an Intel Core i7 2600K Processor, 16GB RAM and a GeForce GTX 760 graphics card.

 ##### WIFI